Welcome to Primary!

 Currently we have composite classes with the curriculum differentiated to meet student need across each year level.

 Our literacy program has a phonics approach which very quickly equips the children with the necessary kick start to reading and writing and therefore to their entire school life.

-Although PCS does go to Year 10, Year 6 is seen as an important year and a year of culmination of primary years at school.
+Although PCS does go to Year 10 (and Year 11 in 2021), Year 6 is seen as an important year and a year of the culmination of primary years at school.
 Opportunities for leadership and service are given and encouraged.
-There are primary House Captains and student representatives in formal functions and assemblies.
+There are Primary House Captains and student representatives at formal functions and assemblies.